Shivam-Rajpurohit/Iso-Plotter/README.md

 4. Enter coordinates in x,y,z format
 5. Click Plot
 6. Use the copy, delete and trim features to refine the drawing, or save and print
+7. Trim may not work for very small figures.
+Use for slightly large fires or undo and try again

 ## Built With
 - Java